 Avonia quinaria subsp. quinaria, Anacampseros quinaria

-Avonia quinaria is a dwarf, perennial, caudiciform succulent, usually deep-seated and flush with soil surface in habitat.
-The caudex is turnip-shaped, fleshy to somewhat woody, flattened above, up to 2 inches (5 cm) in diameter, with a spherical crown of thin branches up to 1 inch (2,5 cm) above ground.
-The numerous branches are short, undivided, subterminal and flower-bearing.
-The leaves are very small, semi-orbicular flattish and completely hidden by the stipules.
-The flowers are purple or pink and up to 0.6 inch (1.5 cm) in diameter.
+Avonia quinaria is a dwarf caudiciform plant with a turnip-shaped caudex and a spherical crown of numerous thin branches that grow up to 1 inch (2,5 cm) above ground.
+The caudex is fleshy to somewhat woody, flattened above, and up to 2 inches (5 cm) in diameter.
+Branches are short, undivided, subterminal, and flower-bearing.
+Leaves are very small, semi-orbicular flattish, and completely hidden by the stipules.
+Flowers are purple or pink and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).